Gay Issues: Individual and Couples

 Substance Use and Sexual Compulsivity

-Substance use and compulsive sexual behavior are more common in LGBTQ+ communities, often as a response to shame, isolation, or the long-term effects of growing up hiding who you are.
+Substance use and compulsive sexual behavior are concerns that come up often among gay men, frequently as a response to shame, isolation, or the long-term effects of growing up hiding who you are.
 I work with both of these issues and understand their particular context in gay men’s lives.

 Gay Couples Therapy